Big Brother (German TV series) season 10: Micaela

 Micaela Schäfer is a 24-year-old model from Berlin.
 In 2006, she took part at Germany's Next Topmodel, where she placed eighth.
 She entered the Rich House on Day 1.
 On Day 16, she and Pisei left the house, because of the harder rules of Big Brother.

 Natascha

 Natascha Yoon is a 25-year-old medical technical assistant from Dorsten.
 She entered the house on Day 155 with Marc.
 They were the last housemates to enter the house in season 10.
 She is of mixed German and South Korean ethnicity.
 Natascha placed fourth with 6.9% of the votes against Timo, Marc, Manuela and Oma Anne.

 Oma Anne

 Annegret Waldvogel is a 65-year-old lecturer in painting from Lindlar.
 She entered the house on Day 149.
 She was the oldest person, who ever entered the German Big Brother house.
-She considers most of them to be fake, espacially Kristina and Jenny.
+She considers most of them to be fake, especially Kristina and Jenny.
 She is friends with Klaus and Marc and trashes most of the housemates, in particular Jenny and Manuela.
 Oma Anne placed third place in the final with 7.9% of the votes against Timo and Marc.
 She won a travel voucher worth 7000 €.